Relocation Guide

 • Long-distance coaches linking cities and towns (e.g., Rede Expressos, FlixBus)

-Public transport is affordable and predictable.
+Public transport is generally affordable and predictable.
 Monthly passes — such as the Lisbon Navegante — can reduce costs for frequent users.
 In rural areas, service is less frequent, so a car is often more practical.

 Converting a Foreign Driver’s Licence